all-out/guides/_guides/wormhole-gas.md

 ---
 ## Introduction

 Gas huffing in wormhole space can make you some decent money with a reasonable skillpoint and isk investment.
 The main skillbook costs 24m ISK and it takes about a week to train the skills to 90% of maximum efficiency.
+With the [normal skills](#normal-skills) listed here, I can make a mil every 30 seconds huffing c320.
+And once you've huffed the gas, you don't even need to haul it out - you can sell it for cash in our wormhole using our [buyback program](http://all-out.github.io/guides/buy-back-program/).

 ## Overview